acmsigsoft/EmpiricalStandards/docs/Experiments.md

 <checklist name="Desirable">

 - [ ]	provides supplementary material such as complete, algorithmic research protocol; task materials; raw, de-identified dataset; analysis scripts
+- [ ]   reports settings and locations where the data was collected
+- [ ]   identifies and describes all outcome measures (whether primary or secondary)
 - [ ]	justifies hypotheses and Bayesian priors (if applicable) based on previous studies and theory
 - [ ]	discusses alternative experimental designs and why they were not used (e.g. validity trade-offs)
+- [ ]   justifies need for a new trial (if any)
+- [ ]   reports important changes to methods after trial commencement (such as eligibility criteria), with reasons
+- [ ]   discusses trial's generalisability and relevance
 - [ ]	includes visualizations of data distributions
 - [ ]	cites statistics research to support any nuanced issues or unusual approaches
 - [ ]	explains deviations between design and execution, and their implications<sup>[2](#myfootnote2)</sup>